GoogleChrome/web.dev/src/site/content/en/blog/responsive-images/index.md

 ### Reduce the file size

-You can reduce image file size considerably by "post-processing" the images after saving.
+You can reduce image file size considerably by "w-post-processing" the images after saving.
 There are a number of tools for image compression&mdash;lossy and lossless, online, GUI, command line.
 Where possible, it's best to try automating image optimization so that it's a built-in to your